zcash/zips/zip-XXXX.rst

 * Annual audited financial report (IRS Form 990, or substantially similar information).

 These reports may be either organization-wide, or restricted to the income, expenses and work associated with the receipt of Dev Fund.

 It is expected that ECC, Zfnd and Major Grant recipient will be focused primarily (in their attention and resources) on Zcash.
 Thus, they must promptly
 disclose:

 * Any major activity they perform (even if not supported by the Dev Fund) that is not in the interest of the general Zcash ecosystem.
 * Any conflict of interest with the general success of the Zcash ecosystem

 ECC, Zfnd and grant recipients must promptly disclose any security of privacy risks that may affect users of Zcash (by responsible disclosure under confidence to the pertinent developers, where applicable).

+ECC's reports, and Zfnd's annual report on its non-grant operations, should be at least as detailed as grant proposals/reports submitted by other funded parties, and satisfy similar levels of public scrutiny.

 All substantial software whose development was funded by the Dev Fund should be released under an Open Source license (as defined by the Open Source Initiative), preferably the MIT license.

 Enforcement
 ~~~~~~~~~~~

 For grant recipients, these conditions should be included in their contract with
 Zfnd, such that substantial violation, not promptly remedied, will cause
 forfeiture of their grant funds and their return to Zfnd.

 ECC and Zfnd will contractually commit to each other to fulfill these
 conditions, and the prescribed use of funds, such that substantial violation,
 not promptly remedied, will permit the other party to issue a modified version
 of Zcash node software that removes the violating party's Dev Fund slice, and
 use the Zcash trademark for this modified version.
 The slice's funds will be
 reassigned to Zfnd-MG (whose integrity is legally protected by the Restricted Fund
 treatment).